bhaskarborah/Marketing_Data_Analysis/README.md

 ![image](https://github.com/bhaskarborah/Marketing_Data_Analysis/blob/vijaya/Resources/acessdata.png)

 #### Initial EDA
-To see if overall spending has a linear realtionship to the income.
+To see if overall spending has a linear relationship to the income of the household.
 From the figure below for linear regression model the overall spending and income seem to have a linear relation.
 ![image](https://github.com/bhaskarborah/Marketing_Data_Analysis/blob/vijaya/Resources/LinearRegression.png)

 ### Future Analysis